elisavetsky/thesykstem/content/product/the-sykstem-hat-galaxy/index.md

 img: "1-the-sykstem-hat-galaxy.png"
 main_alt: "our v1 company hat"
-description: "This is our v1 of our company hat.
+description: "This is v1 of our company hat.
 In a striking 'galaxy' colorway."
 material: "100% hemp"
 ---